Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-Multimodal Large Language Models extend pretrained \glspl{llm} by incorporating one or more perception encoders, enabling the system to process richer sensor inputs.
-Earlier models like BLIP-2 \cite{li2023blip} and Video-LLaMA \cite{zhang2023video} (discussed in Section~\ref{sec:vlm-adapt}) use frozen vision backbones connected to LLMs via adapters such as Q-Formers.
-Recent MLLMs shift to tighter vision–language integration, treating the LLM as a central reasoning engine.
-MiniGPT-4\cite{zhu2023minigpt} and LLaVA\cite{liu2023visual} align vision encoders (e.g., CLIP) to LLaMA \cite{LLaMA2023} via lightweight projectors and apply instruction tuning.
-However, they mainly handle natural images, such as typical photographic scenes, and lack support for sensor fusion or spatiotemporal reasoning.
+\glspl{mllm} extend pre-trained \glspl{llm} by integrating three or more modalities, such as vision, audio, and video, enabling the system to reason over richer and more diverse sensory inputs beyond image–text pairs.
+Early \glspl{vlm} such as BLIP-2 \cite{li2023blip} use frozen vision backbones connected to \glspl{llm} via adapters such as \gls{qformer}.
+These models primarily extend \glspl{vlm} by connecting frozen perception encoders to \glspl{llm}, but do not yet constitute full \glspl{mllm}.
+In parallel, early multimodal extensions such as Video-LLaMA~\cite{zhang2023video} incorporated additional modalities, including video and audio, enabling joint reasoning over text, visual frames, and acoustic signals.
+Although these models marked an initial step toward \glspl{mllm}, they typically relied on frozen backbones and lacked unified multimodal training, resulting in limited temporal and cross-modal reasoning capabilities.

-In contrast, models like GPT-4V~\cite{achiam2023gpt} and GPT-4o integrate proprietary vision encoders and are trained on image–text–audio data.
-While capable of handling images and videos, they still operate under a natural image paradigm and are not exposed to domain-specific inputs like LiDAR sensor data, BEV maps, or driving logs.
-Models like Google Gemini\cite{team2023gemini} and Qwen-VL\cite{bai2023qwen} extend multimodal reasoning with a stronger vision–language integration, supporting open-ended video and chart understanding.
-While effective for general visual-language tasks, these models fall short in autonomous driving, which requires reasoning over structured inputs like temporal object tracks, BEV layouts, and interaction-aware motion patterns.
+More recent models, including GPT-4o, represent a further step toward fully unified \glspl{mllm} by integrating vision and audio within a single model.
+Similarly, Google Gemini~\cite{team2023gemini} and Qwen-Omni~\cite{xu2025qwen2} natively support multiple modalities, enabling open-ended reasoning over images, videos, audio, and structured visual content, such as charts and diagrams.
+While effective for general visual-language tasks, these models fall short in autonomous driving, which requires reasoning over structured inputs like temporal object tracks, \gls{bev} layouts, and interaction-aware motion patterns. \revB{The progression from \glspl{llm} to \glspl{mllm} is depicted in Figure~\ref{fig: LLM_timeline}.}

-To address the unique demands of autonomous driving, recent \gls{mllm} architectures have begun incorporating structured, domain-specific modalities such as multi-view video, LiDAR point clouds, and BEV layouts.
-These additions enable spatial and temporal grounding, allowing LLMs to reason more effectively over complex driving scenes and multi-agent dynamics~\cite{park2025nuplanqa}.
+To address the unique demands of autonomous driving, recent \gls{mllm} architectures have begun incorporating structured, domain-specific modalities such as multi-view video, LiDAR point clouds, and \gls{bev} layouts.
+These additions enable spatial and temporal grounding, allowing \glspl{llm} to reason more effectively over complex driving scenes and multi-agent dynamics~\cite{park2025nuplanqa}.